 When you’ve started your own clothing line and you now need to prepare to show it to the world, you’ll want to attend and exhibit at one or more trade shows to market your brand.
-Within the UK alone, you have a plethora of choice when it comes to fantastic fashion trade shows and it will be up to you to decide where your brand is best placed.
+With just a cursory look at the options that are available in Chicago, Atlanta, Dallas, Miami, the UK, and Asia, it's clear to see that you have a plethora of choices when it comes to fantastic fashion trade shows, and it will be up to you to decide where your brand is best placed.

 How to Choose Which Trade Show to Exhibit?

 The internet is packed with information regarding each and every fashion trade show available to you.
 You need to become knowledgeable about all the availability in general and within your niche so that you can make the best decision for your label.
-This means research is key .
-Spend enough time exploring the options and give yourself plenty of time to apply and prepare so that nothing is left to the last minute.
+This means that research is key; spend enough time exploring the options and give yourself plenty of opportunities to apply and prepare so that nothing is left to the last minute.

 UK Fashion Trade Shows

-The UK is known for its fantastic fashion trade shows and buyers flock from all over Europe to attend those on offer.
-From major shows known by all buyers and boutiques to smaller more independent trade shows with specialist niches, you can find the perfect option within the UK to exhibit and present your brand-new clothing line.
+The UK is known for its fantastic fashion trade shows, and buyers flock from all over Europe to attend these events.
+From major shows known by all buyers and boutiques to smaller independent trade shows with specialist niches, you can find the perfect option within the UK to exhibit and present your brand-new clothing line.

-With men’s, women's and accessories on offer at Moda, it has become a one-stop-shop for buyers and retailers.
-Attended by over 9000 buyers every year, Moda is a big show for both selection from retailers, inspiration and all-important networking.
+With menswear, women's apparel, and accessories offered at Moda, this trade show has become a one-stop-shop for buyers and retailers.
+Attended by over 9,000 buyers every year, Moda is a big show for selection from retailers, inspiration, and all-important networking.

 Specialist Trade Shows

 It’s also worth doing your research into some smaller, more specialist fashion trade shows.
 Depending on the niche of your brand, you’ll find successful trade shows, such as Dot To Dot, which focuses on childrenswear and has grown to be the country’s leading children’s fashion trade show.
-London’s Scoop International specialises in premium womenswear and accessories from both the UK and internationally, which might perfectly suit your brand or you’ll find London Edge, with a stronger focus on alternative and lifestyle fashion.
+London’s Scoop International specializes in premium womenswear and accessories from both the UK and internationally, which might perfectly suit your brand.
+You'll also find London Edge, which has a stronger focus on alternative and lifestyle fashion.

 Europe Fashion Trade Shows

-No matter what your budget, don’t discount the possibility of heading to Europe to show at one of their many, hugely successful fashion trade shows.
-With options in every country worth considering, your specific niche and product line will define where will be best for your brand, so continue to heavily research your options.
+No matter what your budget may be, don’t discount the possibility of heading to Europe to show at one of this continent's hugely successful fashion trade shows.
+With options worth considering in every country, your specific niche and product line will define where will be best for your brand, so continue to heavily research your options.

-One of the biggest European trade shows, Première Vision is held in the fashion capital, Paris and is a must-see for any fashion designer or brand.
-Bringing together the best in manufacturing, fabrics and specialists from sportswear to denim, this is the place to come to network and build your business when it comes to industry contacts and enhancing your professional circle.
+One of the biggest European trade shows, Premiere Vision is held in the fashion capital, Paris and it is a must-see for any fashion designer or brand.
+Bringing together the best in manufacturing, fabrics, and specialists from sportswear to denim, this is the place to come to network and build your business when it comes to industry contacts and enhancing your professional circle.

 If you’re starting a menswear label, this is the trade show you need to show at.
-The home of men’s fashion, Pitti Immagine Uomo is where it’s at for men’s clothing and accessories and even features a section called MAKE, focusing on brand-new labels in the world of menswear.
+As the home of men’s fashion, Pitti Immagine Uomo is where it’s at for men’s clothing and accessories, and it even features a section called MAKE, which focuses on brand-new labels in the world of menswear.

 Specialist Trade Shows

-Berlin brings a variety of more specialist fashion trade shows from Seek, focusing on contemporary fashion to Panorama, which is all about streetwear and casual, alternative style, providing options for all brands.
+Berlin offers a variety of more specialist fashion trade shows such as Seek, which focuses on contemporary fashion, to Panorama, which is all about streetwear and casual, alternative styles.
+Overall, this city provides options for all brands.